 13 Dog Days of Winter Grand Marais, Minneosta

 24 Percy DeWolfe Memorial Mail Race & Percy Junior Dawson City, Yukon Territory, Canada

 RACE RULES: Read and know them before entering any race

 SKIJOR RACE RULES AND GUIDELINES:

 Skijorers are responsible for familiarity and knowledge of IFSS and ISDRA rules, policies and procedures as well as etiquette and protocol.
-(IFSS is International Federation of Sleddog Sports, ISDRA is International Sled Dog Racing Association)
+(IFSS stands for International Federation of Sleddog Sports, ISDRA stands for International Sled Dog Racing Association)

 Skijorers are responsible for knowing the events rules, policies, and procedures.